Doutor Lourenço Peixinho Avenue: 1930's

 The 1930s characterized the modernism appearance in the Avenue, with Art Nouveau and Art Deco languages introduced in more geometric elements in the façades, increasing the height of the buildings to three to four floors.

 An example of this style is the Álvaro Dias de Melo Building, with commercial use on the first floor and housing on the second floor.
 The entrance was made by a transition space – a colored glass gallery over the entrance door.
 The dwelling was developed in two bodies and in two directions: the noble part of the house, the bedrooms and the rooms parallel to the street, in the main body; the kitchen, pantry, and toilet in a small body, perpendicular to the other.
 The connection of the house to the plot, the backyard, was guaranteed, since this was almost at the same level as the Americano Street.
-Regarding the elevation, the design is only more geometrized, and the elements are maintained: the positioning of the openings, the pediment marking the axis of symmetry and the platiband.
+Regarding the elevation, the design is only more geometrized, and the elements are maintained: the positioning of the openings, the pediment marking the axis of symmetry and the platband.

 Built starting in 1932, the buildings that make up the Ensemble of Public Interest (Conjunto de Interesse Público – CIP) Casa Paris, Pastelaria Avenida and Ourivesaria Matias are some of the best examples of Art Deco and Art Nouveau architecture that still exist on the Avenue: